-“Very impressive, wise beyond his years, and a good advocate” with “the ability to think on his feet” is how James is described in the latest edition of Chambers & Partners (2021).
-He is also noted as being “easy to get on with”, that his “attention to detail is excellent”, and “if you have situations where you really need to be rescued, he’s your man”.
+He is also noted as being “easy to get on with” and that his “attention to detail is excellent”, and “if you have situations where you really need to be rescued, he’s your man”.
+He is “very impressive, wise beyond his years, and a good advocate” with “the ability to think on his feet”.
+[Chambers & Partners (2022)].

 An Ad hoc insurance company arbitration between ATE Insurer and solicitor that issued thousands of ATE policies under numerous Coverholder agreements over a 7-year period.
 The insurer claimed that the solicitor agreed to an oral variation to the Coverholder agreements under which the solicitor agreed to bear a proportion of the adverse costs awarded, the solicitor then committed wholesale breaches of the Coverholder agreements and concealed the full extent of those losses.
 The claim was valued in the region of £9,000,000.
 James was led by William McCormick QC.